-Pickleball is a paddle and ball sport with a perfect balance of court confines, rules and outfit to go all skill situations and age groups, enjoyment and success on the court.
+Pickleball is a paddle and ball sport with a perfect balance of court confines, rules, and equipment to suit all skill situations and age groups for enjoyment and success on the court.

-Using a paddle and plastic wiffle ball, played on a hard face indoors or outside, the game is a combination of politic shots, tolerance, and easy to learn strokes, which encourages an inclusive play terrain with no need for variations or acclimations to feed to gender, capability or age differences.
+Using a paddle and plastic wiffle ball, played on a hard surface indoors or outside, the game is a combination of political shots, tolerance, and easy-to-learn strokes, which encourages an inclusive play terrain with no need for variations or acclimatisation to accommodate gender, capability, or age differences.

 Basic pickleball strategy

-Pickleball is both fun and grueling with a combination of long rallies and a mix of soft and rapid-fire fire shots, where the stylish athlete must earn their points not purely by athleticism, power and speed, but also through the use of positioning, tolerance, tactics and touch.
+Pickleball is both fun and gruelling, with a combination of long rallies and a mix of soft and rapid-fire shots, where the stylish athlete must earn their points not purely by athleticism, power, and speed but also through the use of positioning, tolerance, tactics, and touch.

-Eventually, pickleball and the sense of community achieved through pickleball give connection, social, internal and physical well- being benefits, which are just some of the reasons players are passionately embracing this sport at such a rapid-fire rate both in USA and encyclopedically.
+Eventually, pickleball and the sense of community achieved through pickleball give connection and social, internal, and physical well-being benefits, which are just some of the reasons players are passionately embracing this sport at such a rapid-fire rate both in the USA and globally.

-In USA pickleball is drinking, accessible and safe; seeking to be indifferent, different and inclusive.
-Pickleball USA aims to continue to grow pickleball as a player- centric and values- grounded sport for all.
+In the USA, pickleball is striking, accessible, and safe, seeking to be indifferent, different, and inclusive.
+Pickleball USA aims to continue to grow pickleball as a player-centric and values-grounded sport for all.

 FAQs